imqueue/imqueue.com/_includes/api/rpc.md

 ### Delayed Messaging

 Delayed messaging with `@imqueue/rpc` is easy.
 Any of exposed service method can be called with a delay.
-So if you need to use delayed messaging to implement scheduling queue for some operations it is as easy as specify `delay` (of [IMQDelay](/api/rpc/{{latest_rpc}}/classes/imqdelay.html) type) parameter within any client method call, like this:
+So, if you need to use delayed messaging to implement scheduling queue for some operations, it is as easy as to specify `delay` (of [IMQDelay](/api/rpc/{{latest_rpc}}/classes/imqdelay.html) type) parameter within any client method call, like this: